-Jonathan M. Stemerman is a Shareholder in the Firm’s Wilmington and Philadelphia offices.
+Jonathan M. Stemerman is a Shareholder in the Firm’s Wilmington office.
 He concentrates his practice in the areas of corporate litigation, complex commercial litigation, bankruptcy litigation and class action litigation.
 Mr. Stemerman also has substantial appellate experience, including as a clerk to Justice Randy J. Holland of the Delaware Supreme Court from 2003 to 2004.

 Mr. Stemerman serves as counsel to debtors, creditors and trustees in a wide variety of bankruptcy matters.
 Mr. Stemerman frequently represents plaintiffs and defendants in preferential transfer and fraudulent conveyance actions.
 He also advises clients in bankruptcy matters involving the sale or purchase of assets, the assumption and assignment of leases and contracts, and intellectual property issues.
 Mr. Stemerman also assists debtors and creditors in out-of-court restructuring and workouts.